TheReggie0414/JS15-React/README.md

 Create user context
 Crate Header cmp
-Add Button login if user context is empty
+Add login Button cmp if user context is empty
 On click trigger [api](https://dummyjson.com/docs/auth)
 On success hide button and show user name

 Create Posts cmp
 If user context if hide content and tell user to login
 If users is authed get list of [posts](https://dummyjson.com/docs/posts)
-Crate a Post cmp and add feature to show if post is authed user's post
+Create a Post cmp and add feature to show if authed user's is author of the current post

 P.S.
 Keep everything simple.
 Do not spend too much time on styling and detailing